 The SoHo-Cast Iron Historic District, created in 1973, is dominated by innovative and remarkably intact mid-19th century architecture.
 Originally designed for both commercial and manufacturing uses, most of these building have been adapted for residential use.
 Over the last 2 decades a number of entirely new buildings have been approved by the Landmarks Preservation Commission as “appropriate” for inclusion within the district.
 This tour looks at these very recent buildings as well as significant historic sites to examine a range of design strategies, some highly contextual others more interpretive, for historic districts.

-AIANY and the AIANY Architecture Tour Committee and its tour guides will not be held liable and assume no responsibility for any injury or loss incurred by participants in these programs.
-Walking tours endorse the initiatives of FitCity—promoting physical activity through design.
+Please Note: AIANY cannot be held liable and assumes no responsibility for any injury or loss incurred by participants in these programs.

 Our website has detected that you are using a browser that will prevent you from accessing certain features.
 An upgrade is recommended to experience.
 Use the links below to upgrade your exisiting browser.